accounting

 Why It Matters for Your Business

-Revenue is the foundation of your business, and tracking it by source, product, and segment helps you understand what's driving growth and where to focus.
+Revenue is the foundation of your business.
+Tracking it by source, product, customer segment, and recurring versus one-time helps you understand what is actually driving growth and where to focus sales and product investment.

 Practical Tips